Blue Mountains Biodiversity Project is a 501(c)(3) tax-exempt nonprofit organization.

 Paula Hood, Co-Director of Blue Mountains Biodiversity Project:

-Paula has spent over a decade working on behalf of forests and wildlands in Oregon.
+Paula has spent over fifteen years working on behalf of forests and wildlands in Oregon.
 She volunteered with Bark (a monitoring group for Mt.
 Hood National forest) to defend forests on public lands through activist organization, public outreach, leading hikes, and field surveying.

 In 2015, Paula received her master’s degree in environmental science from Portland State University, with a focus on streams in forested ecosystems.
 Her thesis research investigated the effects of forest thinning on stream sediment loading and macroinvertebrate assemblages in the Clackamas River Basin in Mt.
 Hood National Forest,Oregon.

 Before moving to Oregon, Paula lived in Minneapolis, Minnesota.
 She spent ten years working at independent natural foods co-ops and worker-owned collectives that focused on whole foods, sustainable farming, social justice, environmental causes, and the arts.
 Paula has also spent time in southern Oregon, Oakland, Europe, and Central and South America.

 Paula grew up in Louisiana, where she caught crawfish with her bare hands (and let them go), was stalked by venomous snakes, swam in muddy lakes, and generally loved the swamps and woodlands.
 Her childhood in Louisiana inspired a deep-seated love of the wilds that continues to shape her life today.
-Paula’s grandparents were from the western coastal areas of Ecuador.
-They were cattle ranchers and coconut farmers in Ecuador’s Manabí province, where Paula’s mother grew up on a self-sufficient and isolated farm that overlooked the ocean.
+Paula’s family on her mother’s side is from the coastal areas of Ecuador.
+Her grandparents were cattle ranchers and coconut farmers in Ecuador’s Manabí province, where Paula’s mother grew up on a self-sufficient and isolated farm that overlooked the ocean.
 Her family’s experiences were instrumental in influencing her work ethic and her relationship with nature.